What is prostate cancer?

 - Brachytherapy- Brachytherapy is the process of placing several radioactive seeds of the size of rice into the prostate tissue.
 These seeds offer a minimum dose of radiation for an expanded time.
 The doctor then implants these seeds into the prostate with the help of an ultrasound and needle.
 These seeds coherently stop emitting radiation due to which you don’t have to remove them.

-Hormone treatment is usually done to eliminate male hormone testosterone from the.
-IDP.
+Hormone treatment is usually done to eliminate male hormone testosterone.
 Prostate cancer cells solely depend on testosterone for their development.
 Stopping the testosterone supply can slow down the growth of cancer cells.
 Three types of hormone therapies include-

 - Orchiectomy (testicles removal surgery)

 - Medications for blocking the testosterone from cancer cells